ChinaKnowledge.de -

 Sep 23, 2013 © Ulrich Theobald

-Sicunbian 四存編 "The four treatises on preservation" is a collection of four different philosophical writings compiled by the early Qing-period 清 (1644-1911) scholar Yan Yuan 顔元 (1635-1704).
+Sicunbian 四存編 "The four treatises on preservation" is a collection of four different philosophical writings compiled during the early Qing period 清 (1644-1911) by Yan Yuan 顔元 (1635-1704).
 The collection consists of the books Cunxingbian 存性編 "On the preservation of the character", Cunxuebian 存學編 "On the preservation of the (correct) teachings", Cunzhibian 存治編 "On the preservation of the (correct) government", and Cunrenbian 存人編 "On the preservation of humaneness" that are partially treatises, and partially collections of various documents.

 Table 1.
 The Four Treatises Sicunbian 四存編